schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Tougher Leadership

-A handheld cement masonchanneling machine operator dusts at a office.
+A handheld cement masonchanneling machine operator dusts at an office.

 ## Penguin